Maryland Biological Stream Survey

 - To maintain an active certification in fish sampling and field crew leader, persons certified in 2014 must attend summer training in 2015.

 After successful completion of a particular certification process, the certified person's name will be listed as being certified for that aspect of MBSS data collection in a registry on the MBSS website and provided upon request.
 An overview of certification requirements can be found HERE, and a Frequently Asked Questions for benthic macroinvertebrate and fish certifications can be found HERE and HERE, respectively.

 2015 MBSS training

 While attending MBSS training is a requirement for certain certifications as described above, the training sessions will also cover additional aspects of MBSS field sampling beyond those included in each certification.
 Examples include crayfish, freshwater mussel, reptile, amphibian, and invasive plant taxonomy, physical habitat assessment, and frog calls.
 Although proficiency tests may be administered for these taxonomic groups, test performance in no way constitutes certification in survey methods at this time.
 However, DNR may consider adding certification for these other aspects of MBSS sampling at a later date.

-Spring Training was held at the Community College of Baltimore County in Catonsville on February 20th.
+Spring Training will be held at the Howard County Conservancy's Gudelsky Center in Woodstock on February 25th.
 Please click here for directions and information.
-Summer Training will (tentatively) be held at Hood College in Frederick on May 27-30.
+Summer Training will be held at Hood College in Frederick on May 18-21.
 Because these trainings include hands-on, in-the-stream activities, please bring waders and clothing appropriate for the weather.
 The agenda for the spring can be found HERE and the summer agenda can be found HERE.